wildblount/PrivacyPolicy/README.md

-# Privacy Policy version the Ponggle Game
+# Privacy Policy - Ponggle

 The Ponggle iOS game does not collect any user data of any kind.
 The app does not access the Internet at all.